-- the construction, permitting, operation and subsequent sale of five self-developed multi-tenant office properties located on previously undeveloped land in Daytona Beach, Florida in 2016 and March 2018; - the acquisition of a former Publix shopping center in Winter Park, Florida that was effectively vacant and the redevelopment and lease-up of the retail center into a vibrant renovated center with a new high-performing 24 Hour Fitness as the anchor tenant and a new Wawa developed on a vacant outparcel; and - the purchase, entitlement and self-development of six vacant acres on the beach in Daytona Beach, Florida, into two single-tenant, net leased restaurant properties completed in January 2018.
+- the construction, permitting, operation and subsequent sale of five self-developed multi-tenant office properties located on previously undeveloped land in Daytona Beach, Florida in 2016 and March 2018; - the acquisition of a former Publix shopping center in Winter Park, Florida that was effectively vacant and the redevelopment and lease-up of the retail center into a vibrant renovated center with a new high-performing 24 Hour Fitness as the anchor tenant and a new Wawa developed on a vacant outparcel; and the purchase, entitlement and self-development of six vacant acres on the beach in Daytona Beach, Florida, into two single-tenant, net leased restaurant properties completed in January 2018.

-We also intend to leverage the vast experience and relationships that our senior management team has developed from the sale of CTO's 10,500 acres of land along I-95 in Daytona Beach, Florida since 2012.
+We also intend to leverage the vast experience and relationships that our senior management team has developed from the sale of over 50% of CTO's 10,500 acres of land along I-95 in Daytona Beach, Florida since 2012.
 These relationships and experience include CTO working with buyers on the design, engineering and permitting activities necessary for their end use.
 Notable CTO land transactions in the past six years include, but are not limited to:

-- the sale of a controlling interest in a venture that holds CTO's remaining 5,300 acres of land for total proceeds of \$97 million; - the sale of 76 acres for a 630,000-square foot distribution center for Trader Joes; - the sale of 39 acres for a 350,000-square foot outlet center for Tanger Outlets; - the sale of 27 acres for a 70,000-square foot fulfillment center for Amazon; - the sale of 18 acres for the only Sam's Club built in the U.S. in 2019; - the sale of 1,600 acres for Minto's 3,400-home development of the first ever Latitude Margaritaville; - the sale of nearly 100 acres for a 400,000-square foot power center developed by NADG; and - the sale of 35 acres for the first Buc-ee's outside of the state of Texas.
+- the sale of 76 acres for a 630,000-square foot distribution center for Trader Joes; - the sale of 39 acres for a 350,000-square foot outlet center for Tanger Outlets; - the sale of 27 acres for a 70,000-square foot fulfillment center for Amazon; - the sale of 18 acres for the only Sam's Club built in the U.S. in 2019; - the sale of 1,600 acres for Minto's 3,400-home development of the first ever Latitude Margaritaville; - the sale of nearly 100 acres for a 400,000-square foot power center developed by NADG; and - the sale of 35 acres for the first Buc-ee's outside of the state of Texas.